Possible Challenge to Backdoor Roth Contributions?

 - It would have been obvious to the taxwriters in Congress that they were creating this opportunity when they eliminated the income limit on conversions, and they chose not to block it.
 As a result, there is a fair argument to be made that Congress intentionally created this opportunity.

 - Tens of thousands of taxpayers use this technique each year.
-Leading mutual fund provider Vanguard Group recommends the technique and reports processing some $100 million in backdoor Roth contributions in 2013.
+Leading mutual fund provider Vanguard Group has recommended the technique for years and has processed hundreds of millions of dollars in backdoor Roth contributions.

 - The IRS has known about this technique since before the law eliminating the income limit on conversions took effect, and has not lifted a finger to stop it.